Drought, which occurs in nearly all regions, has affected more people worldwide in the last 40 years than any other natural hazard.

 socio-economic and environmental impacts, including, for example, loss of crops, massive famines and migration, natural resource degradation, and weak economic performance.
 Drought cannot be stopped and is difficult to forecast.

 Its impacts can, however, be mitigated through the adoption of a proactive, risk-based management approach aimed at increasing the resilience of communities and societies and their capacity to cope with drought.
-UNU-EHS in collaboration with other UN agencies and relevant organizations is launching a series of webinars focusing on Drought impacts and human security.
-As part of the capacity building components of the GlobeDrought project the webinars explore drought as a whole phenomenon: from drought risk reduction and management to drought impacts.
+The scientific findings of the project are delivered by UNU-EHS, in cooperation with the respective partners, through a series of webinars, online lectures and online courses.

 Drought hazards I: meteorological droughts